 Check out our library of QuestionPro Case Studies to learn more about how we help organizations conduct market research.

 Importance of explanatory research

-Explanatory research is conducted with the aim of helping researchers to study the problem in greater depth and understand the phenomenon efficiently.
+Explanatory research is conducted to help researchers study the research problem in greater depth and understand the phenomenon efficiently.

 In carrying out the research process, it is necessary to adapt to new findings and knowledge about the subject.
-Although it is not possible to obtain a conclusion, it is possible to explore the variables with a high level of depth.
+Although it is impossible to conclude, it is possible to explore the variables with a high level of depth.

-People who conduct explanatory research, do so with the objective of studying in detail the interaction of the phenomenon.
-Therefore, it is important to have enough information to carry it out.
+People who conduct explanatory research do so to study the interaction of the phenomenon in detail.
+Therefore, it is vital to have enough information to carry it out.